nils-werner/dump_db/README.markdown

 - Extension will now show a notification on every backend page if one of the dump files is newer than your database.
   Also, it will show a notification and disable the "Dump"-buttons if one of the files isn't writeable.

+**Version 1.08**

+- Symphony 2.2 compatibility.
+  Removed hash and date from filename.
+Hash isn't needed as .sql files are now protected by .htaccess and date can be injected in the filename without the need for sprintf.

 ## Config

 Path lets you define a destination other than `/workspace`, i.e. outside your publicly accessible directories.
 Please make sure that destination is writeable by PHP.
 The path is relative to the constant `DOCROOT`, it must begin with a slash and must not end with one.

-Format lets you define a custom file naming scheme. `%1$s` is the placeholder for the mode (authors/data) `%2$s` is the placeholder for the hash, `%3$s` the placeholder for the timestamp.
-You will see the final filename before running the dump in the backend.
+Format lets you define a custom file naming scheme. `%1$s` is the placeholder for the mode (authors/data).
+You can use any other PHP function as long as you don't interfere with sprintf's formatting rules (i.e. `'%1$s-'.date('Ymd').'.sql'` can be used).

-The default path is `/workspace`, the default format is `%1$s-%2$s.sql`
+The default path is `/workspace`, the default format is `%1$s.sql`

 For example (this will place the file outside your installation-directory):

 		###### DUMP_DB ######
 		'dump_db' => array(
 			'hash' => '9081f7300b82a135e0c5efa21b00cf1c',
-			'format' => '%1$s-%2$s.sql',
+			'format' => '%1$s.sql',
 			'path' => '/../sql'
 		),
 		########

 These config-parameters enable you to:

- - Share the hash with your collaborators.
-That way everybody will commit to the same file.
  - Append a timestamp to your filenames.
 That way you will be able to go back to older versions of the database.
  - Move the file outside your publicly accessible directories.